Last Updated on April 18, 2022 by Grow with Bovees

 What is a Dethatcher?

-A dethatcher is a basically a less-aggressive way of removing thatch from your lawn.
-This lawn maintenance tool is generally smaller in size compared to power rakes, and some models attach directly to a mower or garden tractor.
+A dethatcher is basically a less-aggressive way of removing thatch from your lawn.
+This lawn maintenance tool is generally smaller compared to a power rake, and some models attach directly to a mower or garden tractor.
+Click here for the best dethatchers.
+(Amazon link)

 Types of Dethatchers